sderosiaux/akka-streams-summary/README.md

 - `BidiShape`: 2 <-> 2 (1 --> 1 with 1 <-- 1, bidirectional)
 - `FanOutShape`: 1 --> N (typically a Broadcast)
 - `FanInShape`: N --> 1 (typically a Merge)
-- `CloseShape`: Shape with closed inputs and closed outputs (can be materialized)
+- `ClosedShape`: Shape with closed inputs and closed outputs that can be materialized (executed).
+It's just the combinaison of other shapes.
+Typically, it's a RunnableGraph.

 Combining shapes give another shape. ie: a SourceShape + a FlowShape gives a new SourceShape.